Duathlon

 Duathlon is an athletic event that consists of a running leg, followed by a cycling leg and then another running leg in a format similar to triathlons.
-The International Triathlon Union governs the sport internationally.
+The World Triathlon governs the sport internationally.

 Distance and format

 Duathlons are conducted at sprint, standard, middle and long distances.
 The following distances are considered typical for the sport; however, individual races may vary.